tnmdevs/ussd/README.md

 # TNM USSD Adapter - Laravel

 This package creates an adapter, boilerplate code and functionality that lets you interact with USSDC and offer USSD channel to your API.
 This adapter was specifically developed to interact with TruRoute USSD Interface.

-* Disclaimer: There is no guarantee that this adapter will work with any other USSD interface unless it exposes the same interface as the one we developed for.
+However, the interface is open and documentated for implementation with other USSD Interfaces.

 ## Installation
 ```